AndrewDarnall/META-Graph-API/README.md

-# Social-Media-Data-Analytics
+# Social Media Data Analytics - Projects

-Repository for the Social Media Data Analytics course - fall 2022
+Each directory is a project of the course, in there you will find detailed documentation explaining the projects